H2CO3/Sparkling/doc/semantics.md

 §2.11.2.
 It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope.

+§2.11.3.
+Comma-separated variable declarations happen in their syntactic order (i. e. the first declaration is compiled first, then the second, etc.)

 §2.12.
 The global constant declaration statement (`const-statement`).
 The constant declaration statement defines a named global value.
 The value that is